isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Requirements**

-Trainer should be familiar with the new CCE 2021 curriculum.
-It would be preferable for trainers to have prior experience in building capacity of teachers in schools and leading for coherence in school-wide CCE implementation.
-E.g. this may  include efforts to guide teachers to facilitate discussion on contemporary issues and learn strategies to understand and meet students' needs and efforts to plan for a coherent CCE curriculum.
+Trainer should be familiar with the new CCE 2021 curriculum.&nbsp; It would be preferable for trainers to have prior experience in building capacity of teachers in schools and leading for coherence in school-wide CCE implementation.
+E.g. this may&nbsp; include efforts to guide teachers to facilitate discussion on contemporary issues and learn strategies to understand and meet students' needs and efforts to plan for a coherent CCE curriculum.&nbsp;

 **Period of Engagement**